 The procedure seeds this application’s database from MediaMonkey.
-Only tracks which have been played are imported.
+Only tracks which have been played are imported in the AlbumPlays database.
 Any unplayed tracks will be automatically imported when you first play them.

 All going well you should see the following dialogue box.

-Remember that the install procedure has initialised this application with a limiter upon who many scrobbles will be downloaded by each *Get” action.
-Once you have satisfied yourself that communications between this application and Last.fm are working OK, you need to remove this download limiter as described in the adjust quantity of scrobbles section of the FAQ.
+Remember that the install procedure has initialised AlbumPlays with a limiter upon who many scrobbles will be downloaded by each *Get” action.
+Once you have satisfied yourself that communications with Last.fm are working OK, you need to remove this download limiter as described in the adjust quantity of scrobbles section of the FAQ.